 When it comes to promoting your whitepaper, it's best for B2B marketers to leverage a few different distribution services like social media platforms, SEO, demand generation tools and see which one performs the best.
 A lot of marketers work hard at content creation but suck at promoting them the right way.
 They simply post them on their websites and hope that the leads will come through.
 If only that worked.

-As a content marketer, here are a few ways to include in your marketing strategy that you can use to get your whitepaper reader interested in:
+As a content marketer, here are a few methods to include in your marketing strategy that you can use to get your whitepaper reader interested.

 - Direct those readers from your blog to your whitepaper's opt-in form.

 - Create a whitepaper "cheat sheet" and make the sales team hand it out to leads in your sales funnel.

 - Leverage Slideshare to turn your whitepaper into an engaging presentation.
 If you're looking to connect with potential clients and target audiences who prefer better visuals, then Slideshare's the place for you to deliver your quality content.

 - Bring targeted leads to your whitepaper via LinkedIn.
 We all know how powerful Facebook and Twitter are but let's not forget how powerful LinkedIn is for its worldwide influence.
 With LinkedIn's advanced targeted features you can have your ads displayed in front of the right audience.
 This promotes your valuable content and thus creates the required buzz around your brand.

 - Get your industry's top bloggers to talk about your whitepaper to drive more leads.
 This is one of th top and trend B2B marketing activity that most companies invest in.

 Based on the kinds of topics, your target audience, and your end goal, you should specialize in targeting your niche business area.
 Take help from distribution services such as Bit Pipe, Information Week, and CIO whitepapers to reach your content marketing goals.
 They can help in casting a wider net and expose you to a bigger range of audience interests and hence increase the conversion rate of your business.